Year by year client net return p.a (after management charges) on capital invested:

-A review of season 2016/17 poor performance has revealed our investment model was distorted by the J.Moreira effect way beyond expectations.
-Betting markets were so influenced by his success that our model qualified extra horses to bet because of their “value price”.
-In the case of horses ridden by Zac Purton, his support was strong enough to nullify any value advantage created by the Moreira effect.
+The review of season 2017 performance revealed our investment model was distorted by the J.Moreira effect way beyond expectations.
+Betting markets were extraordinarily influenced by his success and following causing our quinella model to qualify extra horses to bet because of their “value price”.

 Our model accordingly qualified 6-9th ranked horses as value as they became double the assessed odds.
-Bets on these extra horses proved counterproductive.
+Bets on these extra horses proved futile and smashed the positive margin.

 Note: Our service may not be suitable for everyone and can result in losses, so please ensure that you fully understand the risks involved.